-Nathan is a Registered Psychologist and Clinical Registrar who first commenced working at READ Clinic in 2014.
+Nathan is a Clinical Psychologist who first commenced working at READ Clinic in 2014.

 Nathan has over 8-years of experience in clinical settings that has involved treating children, adolescents and adults experiencing mild to severe psychological difficulties.
 This included the establishment and management of a state-wide clinical team in the disability and OoHC sector, working with foster carers/youth workers and 5-years of experience working in private practice.
 Nathan is often a guest speaker on local ABC Radio and a guest psychology lecturer at Avondale College.
 Nathan is also an approved NDIS therapy provider.

 Nathan has been trained in the scientist-practitioner model and operates from an evidenced-based assessment and treatment framework.
 This means that Nathan’s assessment and treatment is guided by a balance of scientific evidence, the clients’ unique characteristics, and the practicality and relevance of interventions for the individual and/or family.
 Nathan works from the biopsychosocial model.
 This means Nathan has a balanced approach to treating the individuals biological (sleep, diet, exercise, medication), psychological (thinking errors/memories), and social (friends, family and social skills) functioning.
 When working with children and adolescents, Nathan maintains the individuals privacy although always spends time with the individuals parents.

 Nathan uses a range of psychological therapies, including Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Eye Movement Desensitisation Reprocessing (EMDR) therapy.
 Nathan is well experienced in other treatment theories including Attachment theory, Interpersonal Therapy (IPT), and Trauma-Focused Cognitive Behavioural Therapy (TF-CBT).